ANANGH/SMART-MIRROR/modules/README.md

 }
 ````

-**Note:** although comments are officially not supported in JSON files, MagicMirror allows it by stripping the comments before parsing the JSON file.
+**Note:** although comments are officially not supported in JSON files, SmartMirror allows it by stripping the comments before parsing the JSON file.
 Comments in translation files could help other translators.

 ##### `this.translate(identifier, variables)`
 ***identifier* String** - Identifier of the string that should be translated.